WWAMI Rural Health Research Center

 Not all physicians with a Drug Enforcement Agency waiver to prescribe buprenorphine actually provide this treatment or fully utilize their waiver capacity.
 This project will interview physicians successfully using their waivers to identify best practices for prescribing buprenorphine treatment for Opioid Use Disorder.

-Topics: Health policy, Health services, Mental health, Physicians, Substance abuse, Workforce
+Topics: Health services, Mental and behavioral health, Physicians, Substance use and treatment, Workforce

 What Impact Will Unified GME Accreditation Have on Rural-focused Physician Residencies

 The impending unification of allopathic and osteopathic graduate medical education (GME) under a single accreditation system has uncertain implications for small and rural-focused residency programs.
 This proposed study aims to (1) quantify the rural practice outcomes of residencies in rurally-relevant specialties such as pediatrics, internal medicine, obstetrics/gynecology, emergency medicine, surgery, anesthesia, and psychiatry, and (2) interview key stakeholders to identify anticipated challenges of the accreditation merger and potential policies to strengthen vulnerable rural-focused residencies during the transition.

 What Makes Physician Assistant Programs Successful at Training Rural PAs?

 A current WWAMI RHRC study has identified the physician assistant (PA ) training programs that have reduced high numbers and high proportions of graduates working in rural areas.
 The proposed study will extend that work through a physician assistant program survey, identifying key characteristics, admission, and training strategies, and missions of successful rural programs.

 Topics: Physician assistants, Workforce